salvatorequagliariello/timeless-shop/README.md

 Once on the e-commerce it is possible to browse through the different collections or filter search results by material, strap material, or movement type.

-It is then possible to click on a specific timepiece to see its history and features in more detail, admire its shape, or simply to purchase it.
+It is then possible to click on a specific timepiece to see its history and features in more detail, admire its case, or simply to purchase it.
 The E-commerce shopping cart allows customers to "buy" the watches they choose, thanks to the integration with Stripe, which will fully simulate the purchase phase.

 <br>

-## Features
+## Screenshots
-- Manage multiple stores with a single account
-- Fully responsive
-- Stripe integration for payments reports and details
-- Light/Dark mode
-- Serverless database
-- Easy to scale or refactor

 <br>